Picturedigits/hartford-crashes/README.md

 ## Modify map's appearance

-This map is fully front-end, and loads data once from the CSV file using PapaParse data library.
+This map is fully front-end, and loads data once from the CSV file using PapaParse JS library.
+You can change it to fetch the JSON file using `$.getJSON()` function of jQuery, although it is slightly heavier than the CSV.
 Modify `index.html` to set custom map title, initial coordinates, date ranges, and anything else really.

 ## I still have questions